 ChoiceTrade feels like a platform that was built for investors to execute trades.
 Your research tools are few, with even the stock screener, perhaps the most basic tool in all investing, feeling like it lacks data.
 Your analysis tools are equally limited, and your customization options tend to apply mainly to the user interface.
 In short, it’s simply hard to research the trades you want to make in this platform.

 If you log on already knowing the trades you want, this system can work relatively well.
 It is one of the cheapest options trading platforms on the market and its stock prices meet the current zero commission model.
 For someone who can do their research elsewhere and particularly for high-volume options traders, this can work.

 For everyone else, there are more feature-rich platforms that are almost as cheap (if not equally so).
 There’s no particularly good reason to pick ChoiceTrade over one of them.

 ChoiceTrade just doesn’t have a niche.
 Whether you’re a casual investor, a semi-professional or a day trader, there’s a better option out there.
 But if you’re a high-volume options trader and you can do all of your research elsewhere, you can make it work.

 Tips for Investing

 - Consider working with a financial advisor to optimize a strategy for your investing needs and goals.
-SmartAsset’s matching tool can match you with financial advisors in your area in just five minutes.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Make sure your investment assets fit your risk profile.
 SmartAsset’s free, easy-to-use asset allocation calculator will help align your assets with your risk tolerance.